-Vermont's governance is strong, reflected in its positive G issuer profile score (G-1).
+Vermont's governance is strong.
 The state updates its consensus revenue forecast twice per year, in January and July.
 The January update covers the remainder of the current fiscal year as well as the two upcoming fiscal years.
 The July update then revises the forecast for the newly begun fiscal year and the immediately following fiscal year.
 The two forecast updates are required by statute.
 During economic downturns, such as the 2007-09 recession, the state has updated its revenue forecast more frequently to aid responses to weakened revenue performance.